sonatype-nexus-community/contribute.sonatype.com/content/en/docs/project-lifecycle/new-project.md

 - Create a new GitHub Repository in the [Sonatype Community GitHub Organization](https://github.com/organizations/sonatype-nexus-community/repositories/new) using the [Community Project Template](https://github.com/sonatype-nexus-community/community-project-template) as the template repository
 - See our [GitHub Repository Configuration Standards]({{< ref "/docs/standards/github-repository" >}}).

-> [!NOTE]
+{{< alert title="Heads up!" >}}
-> This will cause a number of default files to be placed into your new repository.
+This will cause a number of default files to be placed into your new repository.
-> It will also automatically inherit a number of Organization defined files that you do not need to redefine in your project.
+It will also automatically inherit a number of Organization defined files that you do not need to redefine in your project.
+{{< /alert >}}

 ## External Project Contributions